gsehwal/vuepress-toc/README.md

 **Node >= 8**, **Yarn** and **VuePress** should be installed before you start.
 We also need a free **Github** and **Netlify** account to follow this example.

+WARNING

+It is currently recommended to use Yarn instead of npm when installing VuePress into an existing project that has webpack 3.x as a dependency.
+Npm fails to generate the correct dependency tree in this case.

 You can check that on your computer in your terminal:

 $ node --version